Dedicated comparison page

 Apply Now

-The Platinum Card from American Express is a travel card from American Express with a $695 annual fee, 80,000 points after $8,000 in 6 months, and good to excellent credit.
+The Platinum Card from American Express is a travel card from American Express with a $895 annual fee, up to 175,000 membership rewards points after $12,000 in 6 months, and good to excellent credit.

 • No foreign transaction fee